-5) On an intruder mission over France in February, Scherf and a Canadian pilot from his squadron (*ed note - Ft Lt Howard Douglas Cleveland 418 sq RCAF) encountered the strangest aircraft they had ever seen towing two gliders.
+5) On an intruder mission over France in February, Scherf and a Canadian pilot from his squadron (F/L Howard Cleveland) encountered the strangest aircraft they had ever seen towing two gliders.
 It looked like two aircraft flying side by side joined together by one main plane and fitted with a fifth engine at the join.

 6) Scherf tackled one of the gliders and blew it to pieces, and his companion destroyed the other.
 Then they dealt with the "monstrosity," which was later identified from their photographs as a Bi-Heinkel glider tug - two Heinkel 111s joined together.

 7) In the first attack, Scherf set the two starboard engines on fire, and the Canadian lit up the middle with his cannon-fire.
 Then Scherf circled round and tackled the port side.
 The flying train crashed in flames, and each pilot was credited with half a "kill."

 8) At the end of February, on a sortie deep into enemy territory, the "farmer ace" shot down three enemy aircraft and damaged three others on the ground.
 Over France, in April, he got two more in the air and three on the ground.
 These were mentioned in the citation to his second award, announced in May.